 I don’t know about you, but I can’t imagine giving up pizza or ice cream forever.
 With the current health trends, there are plenty of options for enjoying delicious dairy-free food and not having to worry about a flare-up.
 Siete has delicious dairy-free cashew queso.
 Restaurants are starting to offer dairy-free pizza, like Via 313 in Austin.
 Nada Moo has delicious coconut milk ice cream.
 Many other dairy-free brands are starting to hit the grocery store shelves.
 Just make sure when you choose a dairy-free option, you look at the sugar content on the label to make sure they didn’t add a ton of sugar.

-If you have acne or are having flare-ups, feel free to book an appointment with one of our Skin Coaches to get to the root cause of your acne, whether it is diet, hormonal, or genetic.
+If you do indulge in dairy, check out some of our breakout tips over at the Fab Fit Fun article on How to Deal with Post-Facial Breakouts.
+And if you feel like you need professional help, feel free to book an appointment with one of our Skin Coaches to get to the root cause of your acne, whether it is diet, hormonal, or genetic.
 Our Skin Coaches do a full consultation to help you determine what could be causing your breakouts, and support you every step of the way in clearing your acne!

 Carly @ Austin Skin Plus